Today, I’m going to show you all the ways to watch CNBC without a pricey cable TV provider.

 YouTube TV has apps for Apple TV, Amazon Fire TV, Roku and mobile ones for iPhones and Android smartphones so you can stream CNN to a TV using Chromecast.
 You can try out YouTube TV free for a week.

-What’s the best way to live stream CNBC?
+What’s the best way to watch CNBC without cable?

 The answer depends on what else you want to watch besides business news and stock market analysis.
 Let’s review a couple things and narrow down your choices.